amreis/amreis.github.io/_posts/2017-12-11-optimal-value-functions.md

 $$

 Which is a linear system of \\(n\\) equations in \\(n\\) variables.
 Plug in a solver, and be happy.
-In fact we usually prefer to use iterative methods like value iteration, since they often give us the optimal policy faster (even though the state values themselves might not have converged completely).
+In fact we usually prefer to use iterative methods like repeated application of the \\(T^\pi\\) operator insted of going through the hassle of inverting a matrix.

 ### Convergence speed of the Bellman operator